MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-800.md

 Using Microsoft R Server in Hadoop requires the presence of the Microsoft R Server Java Archive (JAR) file scaleR-hadoop-0.1-SNAPSHOT.jar.
 This file is installed in the scripts directory of your Microsoft R Server installation (typically at /usr/lib64/MRS-8.0/scripts), and is typically linked to the standard Hadoop jar file location (typically $HADOOP\_HOME/lib or $HADOOP\_PREFIX/lib).

-If you are installing RRE as a non-root user, you may need to obtain root access to link this file appropriately.
+If you are installing R Server as a non-root user, you may need to obtain root access to link this file appropriately.

 ## Environment Variables for Hadoop